Last year I turned off all my notifications. I stopped booking meetings. I started living asynchronously.

 The servers are melting down.
 Call.

-Some of my friends will still leave their text message notifications on (or their WhatsApp notifications when they’re overseas).
+Some of my friends will still leave their text message notifications on.
 I did this for a few years, too.
 But I turned these off a few months ago.
 So far, planes have not fallen from the sky.

 As a bonus, when people expect to hear back from you within 24 hours — rather than 10 minutes — they take the time to actually think about what they want to say to you.
 No more “hey there” texts.
 Or that old favorite: “can I ask you a question?”